Exitare/CS627Project/readme.md

 ### Windows:
-If you are using windows create a virtual environment, install all requirements and start the applications main file ResourcePredictor.py
+If you are using windows create a virtual environment, install all requirements, create the config by copying the config.ini.dist and rename the copy to config.ini then start the applications main file ResourcePredictor.py.